voxeet/voxeet-sdk-ios/README.md

 ### `attachMediaStream`
-Attaches a media stream to a renderer.
+Attach a media stream to a renderer.
 You can create a renderer with a UIView that inherits from `VTVideoView`.

 #### Parameters
 -   `stream` **MediaStream** - The stream to be rendered into the view.